 Prototypes and disruptive innovation | Projects and sustaining innovation |

-Whether you are just starting or continuing your project, you can hire a CTO to help you solve different problems:
+Whether you are just starting or continuing your project, a CTO can bring more technical clarity into each stage of product development:

 Idea